Skip to content

 • Cap on tuition funding for the 2024-25 academic year (8/1/2024 to 7/31/2025) is $28,937.09

-If tuition and fees costs exceed the tuition and fees benefits provided by the Post 9/11 GI Bill®, veteran students who meet eligibility requirements will be provided with Yellow Ribbon funding automatically.
+If tuition and fees costs exceed the annual tuition and fees benefits provided by the Post 9/11 GI Bill®, veteran students who meet eligibility requirements will be provided with Yellow Ribbon funding automatically.
 There is no limit on the number of students who may receive Yellow Ribbon funding.

 Military Tuition Assistance (TA)